Burndown charts

 Stories without a size estimate are still included in the burndown chart using inferred values:

-• Unsized stories count as the nearest Fibonacci number to the team’s average sized story.
+• Unsized stories count as the nearest Fibonacci number to the team’s average sized story, based on the team’s configured historical averaging window.

 • If a sprint contains no sized stories, each unsized story counts as one story point.